 If you would like to suggest changes to our statement of values, please fill out our anonymous suggestion form.

-Our goal is to foster an equitable, diverse, and inclusive (EDI) environment within our organization and the field of Soil Science, through the following actions:
+Our goal is to foster justice, equity, diversity, and inclusivity (JEDI) within our organization and the field of Soil Science, through the following actions:

 - Creating a safe space for participants at our meetings and events.

 - Clearly stating our expectations and values, and showing zero tolerance for discriminatory and hateful behaviour at our meetings/events.

 - Including questions regarding justice, equity, diversity, and inclusivity (JEDI) in our feedback surveys.

 - Providing resources on our website to help ourselves and others in creating a welcoming and inclusive workspace for Black, Indigenous, and People of Colour, and other marginalized groups, including members of 2SLGBTQ+, people with disabilities, and those with chronic or mental illness.

 - Amplifying the voices and work of Black, Indigenous, and People of Colour, 2SLGBTQ+ (2 Spirit, Lesbian, Gay, Bisexual, Transexual, Queer, Intersexual, and Asexual), and other marginalized groups